 it easier to anticipate and track down application bugs when they occur.

 Second, although Sugar has long advocated the safe extension of natives, it is important to note that the issue is contentious.
 Many developers are against the idea of native "monkey patching" entirely.
 Unfortunately, the reasons are very much wrapped up in the details, and any definition of "safe" depends heavily on the approach.
 The link above provides a detailed description of the issues here, including those that Sugar actively avoids to ultimately justify its position.
-If you choose to use extended mode, being aware of the consequences and potential issues is always a good idea.
+If you choose to use extended mode, always be aware of the consequences.

 sugar npm package allows methods as well as entire modules